 The cost of a hair transplant depends on the number of grafts required for each individual, and where the procedure is performed.
 The pricing differential between countries is usually due to different living costs and labor costs, rather than quality.

-Below are average prices across countries for a 2000 graft hair transplant utilizing the FUE method at a high-quality hospital.
+Below are average prices across countries for a 2000 graft hair transplant utilising the FUE method at a high-quality hospital.

 You’ve come to the right place!
 At Qunomedical, your health and happiness are our top priorities, and we intend to prove that to you.